 A lot can be told from the remains of dinosaurs.
 Fossils provide us with information about the height, possible weight, body movements, diets, and even skin color and texture of many prehistoric beasts.
 The unearthing of these creatures has given us great details about some of the biggest, baddest dinosaurs ever to walk this Earth.
 We already know that the Tyrannosaurus Rex was a fierce predator with eagle eye vision and razor-sharp teeth—but what were some of the other equally as interesting, dangerous beasts that existed?

 The Allosaurus was a theropod (three-toed-limbs) that existed during the late Jurassic Period.
 Its name means “different lizard” and refers to the concavity of its vertebrae.
 The Allosaurus stood about thirty to forty feet long, and researchers believe it was far deadlier than the Tyrannosaurus Rex.
 Remains of this creature indicate that this strong-jawed, carnivorous beast roamed the western United States.
-Though scientists believe these dinosaurs to have been very aggressive and dangerous, they realized that perhaps they were not as smart as other species after finding a group of adult Allosaurus remains that had been trapped in muck in a quarry in Utah.
+Though scientists believe the Allosaurus was one of the most aggressive dinosaurs, they realized that perhaps they were not as smart as other species after finding a group of adult Allosaurus remains that had been trapped in muck in a quarry in Utah.
 It appears that their killer instincts overruled their survival ones as they perished over a trapped prey.

 The Ankylosaurus was an armored dinosaur—a projected image of one gives off strong Pokémon vibes.
 Its discovered fossils date back to the late Cretaceous Period and were unearthed at various sites in western North America.
 This is believed to be one of the last non-avian (unrelated to birds) dinosaurs.
 A close relative of the Stegosaurus, the Ankylosaurus had a thagozmizer, or a defensive tail spike.
 The tail of this beast weighed about one hundred pounds and was used as a club or mace in defense.
 This tail was so destructive that a good swing could break a Tyrannosaurus Rex’s leg or knock out its teeth.
 Picture a twenty-five-foot-long giant turtle with a spiky shell and swinging tail.

-Though an herbivore, the Argentinosaurus, is one of the biggest dinosaurs that ever lived.
+Though an herbivore, the Argentinosaurus is one of the biggest, baddest dinosaurs that ever lived.
 Spanning from seventy-two to one hundred ten feet in length, this “Argentine lizard” lived during the Late Cretaceous Period and weighed anywhere between one hundred thousand to two hundred twenty thousand pounds.
 This beast may not have been one of the “baddest” dinosaurs of all time, but it was certainly one of the biggest.

 The Carcharodontosaurus existed during the Cenomanian stage of the mid-Cretaceous Period in Northern Africa.
 This carnivorous beast spanned somewhere between twenty-five to forty-five feet in length.
 Carcharodontosaurus means “great white shark lizard” due to its shark-like teeth.
 Though this beast was not larger than a Tyrannosaurus Rex, it has also been referred to as an African T-Rex because of its similar features.

 The Gigantosaurus was a genus of theropod dinosaur that existed in the late Cretaceous Period in the area now known as Argentina, South America.
 This apex predator ranged between thirty-nine to forty-three feet in length.
-During the time of the Giganotosaurus’s existence, it was bigger and fiercer than many dinosaurs elsewhere in the world; in fact, it was one of the largest dinosaurs to ever walk the Earth.
+During the time of the Giganotosaurus’s existence, it was one of the biggest, baddest dinosaurs around; in fact, it was one of the largest dinosaurs to ever walk the Earth.